Kitware/CMake/Help/variable/CMAKE_WATCOM_RUNTIME_LIBRARY.rst

 If this variable is not set then the :prop_tgt:`WATCOM_RUNTIME_LIBRARY` target property will not be set automatically.
-If that property is not set then CMake uses the default value ``MultiThreadedDLL`` to select a Watcom runtime library.
+If that property is not set then CMake uses the default value ``MultiThreadedDLL`` on Windows and ``SingleThreaded`` on other platforms to select a Watcom runtime library.

 .. note::